Wisdom Tooth and Sore Throat: Is Your Sore Throat Actually from a Wisdom Tooth? Here’s How to Tell

 Do not attempt to pop or drain anything yourself.
 This can worsen the infection or spread bacteria into deeper tissues.

-• You may experience jaw stiffness and mild difficulty swallowing.
+• Stiff jaw and difficulty swallowing

 Conclusion